civicrm/civicrm-dev-docs/docs/core/contributing.md

 ## Create an issue

 Creating a good issue is an important first step and often involves research, discussion, and thoughtful description.
+Identify your "use case" and share the budget and/or skills you plan on contributing.

 [Following these comprehensive steps](/tools/issue-tracking.md#guidelines) to create your issue.